department-of-veterans-affairs/vets-website/content/pages/healthcare/health-conditions/mental-health.md

 </div>

 ### How do I get mental health services through VA?
-[UX NOTE: CONSIDER ACCORDION LINK HERE]

 The VA health care program covers mental health services.
 To get these services, first apply for VA health care.
 [Apply for health care](/healthcare/apply/).